Melbride/Week1-Project/README.md

   - `Weatherdata_Quiz5.xlsx`
   - `Weatherdata_Quiz6.xlsx`

-  These files contain the output of each query execution.
+  The above files contains the output of each query execution.

 - **Dataset:**
-  - `sql_data.csv`: The dataset used for queries.
+  - `sql_data.csv`: The dataset I used to write queries.

 ### `Week1 pandas`

 This folder contains:
 - **Jupyter Notebook:**
-  - `Assignment_Week1.ipynb`: A Jupyter notebook showing how the assignment was completed, including the output of each cell.
+  - `Assignment_Week1.ipynb`: This Jupyter notebook shows how I answered questions, including the output of each cell.
+  - It also contains code of how I updated the WeatherData to sql_data for easy loading to Dbeaver.

 - **Dataset:**
-  - `WeatherData.csv`: The original dataset .
+  - `WeatherData.csv`: This is the original dataset .

 ## Getting Started